 On ABS systems that have a conventional master cylinder and vacuum booster for power assist, a small accumulator or pair of accumulators may be used as temporary holding reservoirs for brake fluid during the hold-release-reapply cycle.
 This type of accumulator typically uses a spring loaded diaphragm rather than a nitrogen charged chamber to store pressure.

 Most vehicles with ABS require no special maintenance according to the vehicle manufacturers.
 But considering how expensive the hydraulic modulators are on many vehicles, many brake experts say changing the brake fluid every year or two for preventative maintenance can save consumers a bundle in brake repairs.
 Brake fluid absorbs moisture over time, which promotes internal corrosion in the system.
-So changing the fluid periodically can prolong the life of the ABS hydraulic components and minimize the risk of failure.
+So changing your brake fluid periodically can prolong the life of your ABS hydraulic components and minimize the risk of failure.

 Basic brake service is essentially the same on a vehicle equipped with ABS as that which does not have ABS.
 On some vehicles, special bleeding procedures are required.
 Replacement linings should have similar friction characteristics to the OEM linings.
 On applications where the wheel speed sensor rings are part of the rotors or drums, replacement rotors or drums must be the same (count the teeth to make sure!).